 The aim of this fund is to develop and improve rural community facilities, promoting further use of community assets/hubs and encouraging provision of additional activities.
 Facilities that work to bring people together, address isolation and promote community engagement.
 We define community facilities as physical spaces and places provided by a range of organisations.
 These include village halls and community centres.

 This fund provides grants for CAPITAL expenditure only.
 To be spent on a scheme that will significantly upgrade and enhance the community facilities which will help to generate venue hire, commercial use or reduce running costs.
-Please note - the fund is not for repair and maintenance work as that would be classed as revenue/running costs.
+Please note - the fund is not for repair and maintenance work as that would be classed as revenue/running costs

 Two stage application process – Expression of Interest and Full Application